epsi-rns/epsi-rns.github.io/_posts/opensource/2015/2015-09-03-inkscape-stamp-logo.markdown

 tags: [inkscape, design, logo]
 author: epsi
 excerpt:
   An inkscape vector artwork.
-That anybody can use it freely.
+That anybody can download and use it freely.
   Nice to have it as avatar background, or put it as a stamp in your picture while travelling.
 ---